A yearbook style guide can help you retain consistency throughout your book.

-When you’re using a color wheel, start with the color you like the most and plan to use the most.
+When using a color wheel, start with the color you like the most and plan to use the most.

 From there, select split complementary colors.
 (To find them, take your first color, and look directly opposite it on the color wheel.
 Then, use the colors directly to the left and right of that.
 Those are split complementary colors.)